 3. 3M Rugged Comfort Respirator – Best Value

 The 3M Rugged Comfort 6503QL is a great choice for people looking to score a deal.
-If you need a mask that works well, but that you can get for a low price, then this is probably the model for you.
-It comes with a low-profile design that maximizes your range of vision while you work, while also making it easy to wear corrective or protective glasses.
-The quick-latch mechanism allows you to lower the mask from your face without taking the straps off, which makes it good for having conversations outside a work area without having to take the time to take off and put back on your mask.
+It comes with a low-profile design that maximizes your range of vision while you work while also making it easy to wear corrective or protective glasses.
+The quick-latch mechanism allows you to lower the mask from your face without taking the straps off, making it suitable for having conversations outside a work area without taking the time to take off and put back on your mask.

-It comes with a great silicone seal, which has the flexibility to create an excellent seal against the contours on your face, while also feeling soft and comfortable.
+It comes with a great silicone seal, which has the flexibility to create an excellent seal against the contours of your face while also feeling soft and comfortable.
 The one downside to this model is that it’s a bit bulky, but that’s more the norm than the exception with dust masks.
-If you’re looking for a great dust mask at an even better price, you can’t go wrong with this model as we voted this the best dust mask for woodworking for the money.
+If you’re looking for an excellent dust mask at an even better price, you can’t go wrong with the 3M Rugged Comfort.
+We think it’s the best dust mask for woodworking for the money.

 4. Muryobao N99 Dust Mask

 The Muryobao Military Grade N99 is another uniquely designed dust mask.
 Like the second entry on our list, it runs wider but flatter than most respirators.
 You get five filters, which will last a while if you like the design.
 While not the absolute cheapest entry on this list, it’s lower in price than upper-tier models, so if you’re looking for something cheap, the Muryobao isn’t a bad option.

 However, the real selling point of this model is that you can get it in eight colors, only one of which is black, so you have options you don t have with other models.
 However, the mask is very small and works best with children and people with smaller faces.